jumpinjackie/forge-e33-mod/design/BLACK.md

 This spell costs {1} less to cast if you control a painter.
 This spell costs {1} less to cast if it targets an Expeditioner.
 Destroy target creature.
+---
+"Like I always say, it’s not about the rock, it’s more about th-"
 ```

 [card implementation](../custom/cards/p/piercing_strike.txt)